Keyfactor/adoption-and-enablement-examples/Ansible/roles/windows_universal_orchestrator/README.md

 - `min_dotnet_version`: `3.1.29` Requirement for Universal Orchestrator and can change as newer versions of the Orchestrator are released.
 DO NOT CHANGE.

-- `orchestrator_service: 'KeyfactorOrchestrator-Default` Name of the Orchestrator Service.
+- `orchestrator_service': 'KeyfactorOrchestrator-Default` Name of the Orchestrator Service.
 DO NOT CHANGE

+- `approve_agent`: `true` set to true is you want the job to approve the new orchestrator (keyfactor user needs auto-approve rights in Command)

 ## Installing Orchestrator Capabilites
 To add additional capabilities to the orchestrator, complete the following steps.